Tourism in Greenland

-Tourism in Greenland is a relatively young business area of the country.
+Tourism is a relatively young business sector of Greenland.
 Since the foundation of the national tourist council, Greenland Tourism, in 1992, the Home Rule Government (renamed 'Self Rule Government' in 2009) has been working actively with promoting the destination and helping smaller tourist providers to establish their services.
 Foreign travel agencies have increasingly been opening up sale of Greenland trips and tours, and the cruise industry has had a relatively large increase in routes to (or passing) Greenland since about the turn of the century.

 The country has spectacular scenery and a few historic sites.
 The everyday life and local culture of Greenlanders is one of the main experiences for adventure travellers to Greenland.

 The main tourist activities on offer are sailing tours among icebergs, dog sledding tours, ice cap treks, wildlife spotting (including whale watching), iceberg watching, and hiking trips to the mainly Norse ruins.

 Visit Greenland

 Visit Greenland is the Greenland Self-Rule Government agency responsible for tourism in Greenland.
 The head office is in Nuuk, Greenland.
 There is a subsidiary office in Copenhagen Denmark.

 Visit Greenland was established in 1992.
 Its original goal was to develop a sustainable tourism industry and market Greenland as a tourism destination.
 The role was subsequently expanded to include the development of industry and small businesses in Greenland.
 Visit Greenland in Nuuk focuses on facilitation and the Copenhagen office focuses on marketing.
 Visit Greenland has a collaboration with the Danish travel agency Greenland Travel, which is currently the largest tour operator and travel agency specializing in travels to Greenland.